eoxhub-workspaces/documentation/tutorials/publishing-workflow-tutorial.md

 ---

-## 4. Combining Multiple Datasets
+### Combining Multiple Datasets

-You have two main options:
+If multiple datasets should be shown together in the dashboard, there are mainly two options:

-### Option A: Collections under one Indicator
+#### Option A: Collections under one Indicator
 - Create two Collections (e.g., temperature, cooling degree days).
 - Combine them under one Indicator definition.
 - Update the `catalog.json` to reference the new indicator.